mackenzie-tcc-arthur-gabriel/CSS-Applier/README.md

 # CSS Applier

-This is a simple project writen in Haskell that parse and apply a CSS file to a HTML file.
+This is a simple project that parse and apply a CSS file to a HTML file.